carverdo/homer/README.md

 Now you're free to build out your project on top of this skeleton.

 ## Explanations (directories/Files outside of app)
 `logs, migrations, tests` self-explanatory.
 `one_offs` e.g. for stuff used in set up only.
-`config` and variants primarily for DB setting;
+`config` and variants primarily for DB setting.
 `manager` sets up commands for you to use cmd directly; run from cmd.
 `procfile` see more in `heroku`.
 `requirements.txt`: keep up to date; useful for moving to production.
 NB.
 Will always be a longer than you suspect (dependencies).
+NB2.
+Make sure you have included gunicorn.

 ## Explanations (app)
 there are three main blueprint areas: `log_auth`, `log_records`, and `proj` each of which gets paired with the app as part of `create_app`.

 `log_auth` holds a user login system (since every project will need something similar).
 `proj` is empty, waiting to be populated for each user-case.
 Contains static and templates (see below)... more to follow.
 `log_records` for easy inspecting of your logs.

 `templates and static/css`